Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Active/README.md

 ![name](Images/name.png)
 ![cpassword](Images/cpassword.png)

-Analysis of the retrieved file revealed a username and an associated `cpassword` value, this value indicates credentials stored via Group Policy Preferences (GPP).
-The decryption key for `cpassword` values have been publicly document by Microsfot and can be used to recover the stored credentials.
-The `gpp-decrypt` utility can be used to decrypt the password
+Analysis of the retrieved file revealed a username and an associated `cpassword` value.
+This value indicates credentials stored via Group Policy Preferences (GPP).
+The decryption key for `cpassword` values has been publicly document by Microsoft and can be used to recover the stored credentials.
+The `gpp-decrypt` utility can be used to decrypt the password.
 ```
 gpp-decrypt edBSHOwhZLTjt/QS9FeIcJ83mjWA98gw9guKOhJOdcqh+ZGMeXOsQbCpZ3xUjTLfCuNH8pG5aSVYdYw/NglVmQ
 ```